-- Dark Waters series, published in 2017 by Stone Arch Books.
+- Dark Waters series, published in 2017.
 This four book series follows the adventures of fourteen-year-old India Finch, half-mermaid, half-human, as she navigates friendships, family and risky adventures on land and in the sea.
 The novels were written to be read in any order.

 - In Fire and Ice, India is drawn into a long-standing animosity between two mer tribes.
 Things go from bad to worse when she realizes someone is deliberately trying to stir up mer hatred for humans, however.

 - Neptune’s Trident sees India and her friends taking a mer road trip – er – sea trip!
 India and her friends leave for tropical waters in search of a mythical object that has the power to bring the mer tribes together – or break them apart forever.

 - The Sighting reminds India that the worst thing for the mer is not the tribal infighting but discovery by humans.

 - In Into the Storm, a mysterious sea witch, a hurricane and a giant squid threatens all India and her friends hold dear.

 - Colorblind, published in Potluck: Creative Works by Minnesota’s Library Workers, an open access publication highlighting the (super cool) Minnesota Libraries Publishing Project